GhostVox/crackle/README.md

 ```

 The application will automatically:
-- Create a configuration file at `~/.config/crackle/config.toml`
+- Create a configuration file at your platform's configuration directory
-- Set up the game results database at `~/.config/crackle/crackle.db`
+- Set up the game results database alongside the configuration
 - Use the embedded word list for probability calculations

 ## 🎯 How to Use